ld32/SmartSlurm/README.md

 # Run bash script as smart pipeline using smart sbatch
 Smart pipeline was originally designed to run bash script as pipelie on Slurm cluster.
-We added dynamic memory/run-time feature to it and now call it Smart pipine.
+We added dynamic memory/run-time feature to it and now call it Smart pipeline.
 The runAsPipeline script converts an input bash script to a pipeline that easily submits jobs to the Slurm scheduler for you.

 ## smart pipeline features:
 1) Submit each step as a cluster job using ssbatch, which auto adjusts memory and run-time according to statistics from earlier jobs, and re-run OOM/OOT jobs with doubled memory/run-time